-It’s eight years since David Findlay was last seen.
+It’s thirteen years since David Findlay was last seen.
 David, a keen walker, left his home in Cardonald around 3pm on Monday 5 May 2008.

 He never returned home and his family hasn’t seen or heard from him since.